EXCLUSIVE: Beef barons behind $41m play haven

 ONE of Australia's richest families is believed to be behind plans for a $41 million private play haven at South Ballina.

-Ringtank Pty Ltd, the company that lodged the development application to Ballina Shire Council before Christmas, is owned by the Menegazzo family - founders of the Stanbroke Group cattle empire in Queensland.
+Ringtank Pty Ltd, the company that lodged the development application to Ballina Shire Council before Christmas, is owned by the Menegazzo family - owners of the Stanbroke Group cattle empire in Queensland.

+A go-kart track, helipad, shooting range, motocross track and polo field are earmarked in the grand plans for the prime beachfront land along Carrs Ln, Empire Vale Rd and Reedy Creek Rd at Keith Hall.

-Land and Property Information NSW confirmed Ringtank Pty Ltd purchased land at Empire Vale Rd and Reedy Creek Rd at Empire Vale as well as Carrs Ln and Keith Hall over a period of months from April to September in 2005.
+Land and Property Information NSW confirmed Ringtank Pty Ltd purchased land over a period of months from April to September in 2005.

 Planning for the massive complex dates back more than 10 years.